Read Together, Be Together

 The Kern County Library is excited to offer a fun, easy, and FREE program that promotes reading to newborns, infants, and toddlers.
 We encourage parents to bond with their children through reading.

 Our goal is to help parents understand the importance of literacy even before children can read.
-Reading to adolescent children gives them the confidence necessary to become strong readers in the future.
+Reading to young children gives them the confidence necessary to become strong readers in the future.